-In the course of time Konark along with its temples have lost their glories.
+In the course of time, Konark along with its temples have lost their glories.
+The large structure of Konark Temple seen today is actually the Jagamohana (also known as Assembly hall, Audience hall or Mukhasala) of the temple.
+The main temple tower (also known as Deula or Garbha Griha or Vimana) which enshrined the presiding deity has fallen off and only the remains can be seen.
 It is very difficult to conclude as how long this temple stood in its full glory and the causes of its decay.
-However there are many speculations on this.
+However, there are many speculations on this.
 The exact date and reason for the fall of this magnificent monument is still in mystery.
-History is almost silent about it.
-Scholars also differ in their opinions.
+History is almost silent about it and scholars also differ in their opinions, but below evidence (a sketch by James Fergusson in 1847) shows that the main temple tower was partially standing in the 1800s.

 Some of the speculations made for the possible cause of the fall of this magnificent temple are given below.